enyu-hsu/vscode-debbugging/README.md

 ![](images/watch.png)

-## Remote debugging
+## Remote debugging over ssh
 VS Code's remote debugging feature allows you to step through codes on a remote computer, and it's not nessesarily to install VS Code on the remote computer.
+In order to make secure connections while debugging, we use **SSH tunnel** and **port forwarding** here.

 Below are the steps to remote debug using VS Code:
 1. For both computers